berlino/berlino.github.io/_pages/about.md

 I am interested in **(latent) discrete structures** that arise in problems such as structured prediction, semantic parsing and program synthesis, and combining machine learning with ideas from *combinatorial optimization* to handle such structures in developing methods to improve *(systematic) generalization*.

+Free feel to reach out if you'd like to talk about *structures* in languages!

 **I'm looking for a job where I can still do interesting research.**

 ## Publications